eroth/eroth.github.io/_posts/2020-09-23-keep-my-food-released.markdown

 - Swift
 ---

-To all my millions of readers, I have an announcement to make: My first iOS app, "KeepMyFood" was recently released and [is now available](https://apps.apple.com/us/app/keepmyfood-food-organizer/id1531074104) on the iOS App Store!
+To all my millions of readers, I have an announcement to make: My first iOS app, "KeepMyFood," was recently released and [is now available](https://apps.apple.com/us/app/keepmyfood-food-organizer/id1531074104) on the iOS App Store!
 The aim of it is to help people manage all the food in their household, which is typically in a variety of locations: refrigerator, pantry, freezer, etc.

-Time and time again, I'd seen in our own household how we'd oftentimes forget we had food—only to realize down the line that it had gone off.
+Time and time again, I'd seen in our own household how we'd oftentimes forget we had food only to realize down the line that it had gone off.
 Not to mention all the times we'd purchased doubles of food we already had!
 And of course there are the [environmental costs](https://moveforhunger.org/the-environmental-impact-of-food-waste) of food waste made more awful and ironic by the amount of people dying of starvation or malnutrition.

 As can be imagined, there are a ton of features that could be added in an app like this: barcode scanning of food UPC labels, integrations with third party APIs, etc., so the real challenge for me was deciding what features I should include in `v1.0` and what should constitute an MVP for my idea.
 Not having had any product management experience, this was a great exercise because as developers it's quite easy for us to keep _developing_ away.
+We can be like the [Energizer Bunny](https://en.wikipedia.org/wiki/Energizer_Bunny) sometimes (does anyone else know this reference??).
 I tried to approach this project from as organized a fashion as I could, as I wanted it to be well-thought-out and planned.
 I'd like to go through a little of my approach in this post.

 ## Requirements
 The first thing I did was to define my requirements.
 For the `v1.0` release, I wanted the app to: